alixandru/bitbucket-sync/README.md

 ### Installation instructions ###

-* Get the source code for this script from [BitBucket][], either using Git, or by downloading directly.
+  1. Get the source code for this script from [BitBucket][], either using Git, or by downloading directly.
-* Copy the source files to your web-server in a location which is accessible from the internet (usually `public_html`, or `www` folders).
+  2. Copy the source files to your web-server in a location which is accessible from the internet (usually `public_html`, or `www` folders).
-* Adjust configuration file `config.php` with information related to your environment and BitBucket projects that you want to keep in sync (see **Configuration** section).
+  3. Rename `config.sample.php` file to `config.php` and adjust it with information related to your environment and BitBucket projects that you want to keep in sync (see **Configuration** section).
-* Make sure all folders involved in the sync process are **write-accessible** (see `config.php` for details).
+  4. Make sure all folders involved in the sync process are **write-accessible** (see `config.php` for details).
-* Perform an initial import of each project, through which the project files are copied to the web-server file-system (see **Operation** section below).
+  5. Perform an initial import of each project, through which the project files are copied to the web-server file-system (see **Operation** section below).
-* Configure each BitBucket project that you want to keep synchronized to send commit information to your web server through the POST service hook.
-Information should be posted to the `gateway.php` script (**mandatory!**).
+  6. Configure the BitBucket projects to send commit information to your web server through the POST service hook.
+The hook must point to the `gateway.php` script (do this for each repository that needs to be synchronized!).
 [See more information][Hook] on how to create a service hook in BitBucket.
   POST URL should be, for example, `http://mysite.ext/bitbucket-sync/gateway.php`.
-* Start pushing commits to your BitBucket projects and see if the changes are reflected on your web server.
-Depending on the configuration, you might need to manually trigger the synchronization by accessing the `deploy.php` script through your web server (i.e. `http://mysite.ext/bitbucket-sync/deploy.php`).
+  7. Start pushing commits to your BitBucket projects and see if the changes are reflected on your web server.

 ## Operation ##